Bharathjax/portfolio/README.md

-# portfolio
+# Portfolio
-personal portfolio using html css js
+portfolio using html css js with preloader
 For an live demo copy or click here   https://bharathjax-portfolio.netlify.app/